michael-sloma/panRNA/README.md

 Installation with cabal on linux:

-If you don't have it, install the Haskell Platform from the website or with your package manager
+If you don't have it, install the Haskell Platform from the website or with your package manager.

+Then,

-    git clone git@github.com:michael-sloma/panRNA.git
+    git clone git@github.com:michael-sloma/panRNA.git && cd panRNA
     cabal sandbox init # optional, keeps your global packages from being polluted cabal configure --bindir=/location/for/executable
     cabal install --only-dependencies